DigitalCarleton/WalkingTour/README.md

 ### 1. Create a Walking Tour:

-a.
-Navigate to the "Walking Tour" tab on the left menu.
+1. Navigate to the "Walking Tour" tab on the left menu.
 Then select "Add a Tour".

 ![Walking Tour](https://github.com/DigitalCarleton/WalkingTour/blob/3-update-readme-to-reflect-latest-functionality/images/WakingTourTab.png)

-b.
-Fill in the relevant information fields.
+2. Fill in the relevant information fields.

-c.
-If you would like to see this walking tour on your site you must check the "Public" checkbox.
+3. If you would like to see this walking tour on your site you must check the "Public" checkbox.
 Finally, click "Save Changes".

 ![Add a Tour](https://github.com/DigitalCarleton/WalkingTour/blob/3-update-readme-to-reflect-latest-functionality/images/AddATour.png)

-### 2. Adding and Removing Items from a Walking Tour:
+### Adding and Removing Items from a Walking Tour:
 Note that you may only add an item to a walking tour if the item has been geolocated using the GeoLocation Plugin.

 a.
 Navigate to the "edit" page for the desired walking tour.